Perspectives

 For views, IShowInSource must be implemented by the view in order to offer Navigate > Show In functionality.

-Show-in target
+Show-in Target

 You must implement IShowInTarget if you want your view to be a valid target for a "show in" operation.
 The target is responsible for showing a given context in a manner appropriate for its presentation.
 For example, the Navigator view expands its tree to select and reveal a resource specified in the context.